DIT113-V22/group-09/README.md

 ## **Set up**

-Open up the code, and ensure you have downloaded or have all the specified requirements in the manual.
+*Open up the code, and ensure you have downloaded or have all the specified requirements in the manual.
 This means Java 17 or newer, JavaFX, and internet connectivity.
 For intelliJ, go to run -> edit configurations.
-Add VM options and paste in: “--module-path "JAVA FX LIB FOLDER" --add-modules
+Add VM options and paste in: “--module-path "JAVA FX LIB FOLDER" --add-modules javafx.controls,javafx.fxml”, where JAVA FX LIB FOLDER is the directory to the lib folder given in the downloaded java fx file.

+## **User Manual**

+**About**
+We made a software to allow users to command a vehicle in natural language.
+The user must enter correct credentials for a session or for a profile, which will then let them enter the steering view and allow remote access of the car.

+## **System Requirements**

+* OS: Windows 10/Mac OS/Linux

+* Software requirements: The system is required to have Java 17 installed along with the corresponding javaFX library

+* Internet Access: Required

+## **Screens**
+Start view
+The start view has 5 “tabs” on the left hand side.
+They are:
+Log in
+After creating a profile, you can simply log in with a username and password Anonymous
+If you do not want a profile, you can instead create a simple session by providing the car name, host, and port Create Profile
+If you want to log in easily in the future, you can create a profile, which requires all the fields mentioned in the previous 2 tabs.
+Settings
+We provide support in 5 languages, which includes: English, Swedish, Polish, Korean, and Persian.
+Exit
+Closes the GUI
+Steering View
+Once you have logged in, the GUI switches to the steering view and offers 5 options in the form of tabs, once again on the left hand side
+Manual
+Allows the user to manually drive using WASD
+Command
+Allows the user to type or submit text files for commands in the form of natural language Settings
+Here, the user can either turn the automatic collision detection on or off.
+Quit Session
+The user will return to the previous start view.
+Exit
+Closes the GUI

+## **FAQ**

+**Q**: The steering view screen says its loading, why don’t I have vehicular access?
+**A**: The app does not detect the car and most likely, compiling and running the car should solve it.
+If you have already done so, reload the car and check that all entered details are correct and that you have wifi access.

+**Q**: I want the car to stop at a certain distance but the car automatically pauses, why?
+**A**: The car has a built collision-detection-and-break system to ensure the car doesn’t crash into any obstacles.
+However, this can be disabled in the settings of the steering view; just be careful!

+**Q**: I want to try out the features to their full extent but the default map is boring.
+Is there anything I can do?
+**A**: We have a custom made map exactly for this purpose!
+In the SMCE change the map from default to the only other option listed below it.

 Youtube Link -> https://www.youtube.com/watch?v=U1VlXerkwFc